hl7dk/kl-ltt/input/pagecontent/index.md

 <img alt="ClassDiagram" src="./ClassDiagram.png" style="float:none; display:block; margin-left:auto; margin-right:auto; width:60%; height:60%;" />

 The Class diagram shows that CarePlan, Encounter and Referral are all associated with Citizen i.e. these profiles know which Citizen they hold information about.

-CarePlan is associated with the Encounters the municipality have with the citizen and Referral is associated with overall CarePlan and may also refer to the Encounter during the Referral was created.
+The Encounter and Referral are also associated with the CarePlan.

 The Citizen profile inherit from dk-core, even though it is not illustrated specifically in the Class Diagram.